Frequently Asked Question

 How Much Do Scleral Contacts Cost?

-Our doctors at Heights Eye Care Scleral Contacts Center will be happy to discuss your specific costs and payment options based on your individual needs.
+Our optometric team at Heights Eye Care Scleral Contacts Center will be happy to discuss your specific costs and payment options based on your individual needs.

 Does Insurance Cover The Costs Of Scleral Lenses?

 Scleral lenses are not automatically covered by vision or medical insurance.
 Though most insurances will reimburse the costs for scleral lenses when medically necessary, the rates and restrictions tend to vary greatly from one vision insurance provider to the next.